krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 !!! question

     Given the preorder traversal `preorder` and inorder traversal `inorder` of a binary tree, construct the binary tree and return the root node of the binary tree.
-Assume that there are no duplicate values in the nodes of the binary tree (as shown in the diagram below).
+Assume that there are no duplicate values in the nodes of the binary tree (as shown in Figure 12-5).

 ![Example data for building a binary tree](build_binary_tree_problem.assets/build_tree_example.png){ class="animation-figure" }